Network Cluster-Robust Inference: Spectra of Geometric and Random Graphs

 Thus, for expander and $k$-regular graphs, $\lambda_2$ is bounded away from zero.
 However, these are extremely stylized models.
 The final example concerns more realistic models that have been applied to real-world networks.

 \begin{example} Inhomogeneous random graphs \citep{bollobas_phase_2007} satisfy

-where the types $\alpha_i$ are usually independent and $\kappa(\alpha_i,\alpha_j)$ is often assumed to have bounded support.
+where typically the types $\alpha_i$ are assumed independent and $\kappa(\alpha_i,\alpha_j)$ assumed to have bounded support.
 Stochastic block models correspond to the special case in which types are finitely supported.
 These are widely used in the statistics literature for studying community detection.

-One can easily choose $\kappa(\cdot)$ to generate homophily in types, where units with similar types have a higher probability of linking.
-Given this type of structure, it may seem that these graphs can be well clustered under reasonable conditions, say with clusters roughly corresponding to sets of units with the same type.
-However, according to \cite{hoffman2019spectral}, several papers studying Erd\H{o}s-R\'{e}nyi graphs (a special case with $\kappa(\cdot)$ constant) ``show that the giant component can be partitioned into a well-connected expanding core together with small (logarithmic size) graphs attached to the core,'' where the core is a subgraph of the giant that is order $n$ in size.\footnote{See e.g.\ \cite{coja2007laplacian} (Theorem 1.2) for formal results for Erd\H{o}s-R\'{e}nyi graphs and \cite{zhang2018understanding} for related results for stochastic block models.} This suggests that even if $\lambda_L$ were small for these graphs, any low-conductance partition would be extremely unbalanced, so the graph is close to poorly clustered.
+One can easily choose $\kappa(\cdot)$ to generate homophily in types, meaning units with similar types have a higher probability of linking.
+In this case, it may seem that these graphs can be well clustered under reasonable conditions, with clusters roughly corresponding to sets of units of the same type.
+However, when $\kappa(\alpha_i,\alpha_j)$ has support bounded away from zero, $\bm{A}$ is stochastically bounded below by a nontrivial Erd\H{o}s-R\'{e}nyi graph (the special case with constant $\kappa(\cdot)$).
+According to \cite{hoffman2021spectral}, several papers studying Erd\H{o}s-R\'{e}nyi graphs ``show that the giant component can be partitioned into a well-connected expanding core together with small (logarithmic size) graphs attached to the core,'' where the core is a subgraph of the giant that is order $n$ in size.\footnote{See e.g.\ \cite{coja2007laplacian} (Theorem 1.2) for formal results for Erd\H{o}s-R\'{e}nyi graphs and \cite{zhang2018understanding} for related results on stochastic block models.} This suggests that even if $\lambda_L$ were small for these graphs, any low-conductance partition would be extremely unbalanced, so at best the graph would be close to poorly clustered.
 Our simulations below support this. \end{example}